-- Honda won the 1st couple of years at Barber, but they’ve won just twice over the last eight.
-That’s all due to Honda being the sole engine provider for the series in those opening two years of action at Barber.
-Chevrolet is 6-for-8 on the track but it was a Honda who won the last time out.
+- Honda won the 1st couple of years at Barber, but they’ve won just three times over the last nine.
+That’s all due to Honda being the sole engine provider for the series in those opening two years of action on this track.
+Chevrolet is 6-for-9 on the track but it was a Honda who won the last two times out in return.

 TRACK COMPARISONS/WHO’S BEEN GOOD ON THEM

 While a road course is a road course, Barber is most comparable though to Mid-Ohio, Road America, Portland and Laguna Seca.
 Toronto, Long Beach and St. Pete are street circuits run on city streets.
 These other road courses are all natural free flowing terrain with some elevation changes.
 If you’re good at one, you’re more than likely good at the others.

 In 2020, Penske and Ganassi each won three times on these types of circuits including all three at IMS and then swept the podium in one of the races on them last season at Barber.
 Ganassi then won in Road America and Portland while Penske won at Mid-Ohio and Indianapolis 2.
 For the other stop at Indy last year, Rinus VeeKay (ECR) won in May.

 Andretti Autosport won the other race the last two years, both by Colton Herta.